AnonymerNiklasistanonym/LatexExamples/README.md

 - [TeXstudio](https://www.texstudio.org/)
 - [MiKTeX](https://miktex.org/download) (while the installation set `always` for the option to *install packages on the fly*)

-Then you can for once compile any $\LaTeX$ file via command line:
+Then you can for once compile any LaTeX​ file via command line:

 ```bash
 miktex-pdflatex latexFile.tex